MetaFam/mimis/README.md

 }
 ```

-When the node is loaded, the system will check for the existence of `/org/MetaGame/Raid Map/Players/dysbulic/` for the user did:3:kjzl…pfr717.
-If that node exists, all the paths in that node will be added (overwriting any existing entries) to the current context to create a composite.
+When the node is loaded, the system will check for the existence of `/org/MetaGame/players/dysbulic/` for the user `did:3:kjzl…pfr717`.
+If that node exists, all the paths in that node will be added (overwriting any existing entries) to the current composite context.

-So, in order to customize their representation on the map, a user would define a `svg` entry in the aforementioned directory.
+So, in order to customize their representation on the map, a user would define `/org/MetaGame/players/dysbulic/svg` in their directory.

 ## Algorithm